intrand/pf2e-lifeblade/print/src/lifeblade.md

 Your physique is incredibly hardy.
 Your proficiency rank for Fortitude saves increases to expert.

-## Light Armor Expertise 11th
+## Improved Evasion 13th

-You’ve learned how to dodge while wearing light or no armor.
-Your proficiency ranks for light armor and unarmored defense increase to expert.
+Your ability to elude danger is matchless.
+Your proficiency rank for Reflex saves increases to legendary.
+When you roll a critical failure on a Reflex save, you get a failure instead.
+When you roll a failure on a Reflex save against a damaging effect, you take half damage.

 |